IBAN country format

 Yes.
 Print format commonly groups characters for readability.

-No. Checksum validation does not verify the payee or account owner.
+No. A checksum check does not confirm the payee or account owner.

 Sources and update note

-Last reviewed: 2026-05-15 Sources: Swift IBAN Registry, European Payments Council SEPA scheme countries list Reference data is reviewed periodically.
-BankCodeKit does not perform live bank, account, sanctions, or payment-network verification.
+Last reviewed: 2026-06-28 Sources: Swift IBAN Registry, European Payments Council SEPA scheme countries list Reference data is reviewed periodically.
+BankCodeKit does not perform live bank, account, sanctions, or payment-network confirmation.